rayacode/LakeConverter/README.md

 Further updates are not guaranteed but may happen depending on future exploration.

+Updates *DECIDED TO COntinue THE PROJECT* soon there will be a stable version, supporting more formats. please give me ideas of what you most likely would like to be present in such a project!

 ## Licensing

 This project is licensed under the GNU General Public License v3.0 (GNUv3).